Plast: Sixth Era: 1990 to present

 When the Soviet Union began to crumble, Scouting appeared clandestinely.
 The first Plast camp was organized in the summer of 1989 and was raided by the Soviet secret police (KGB); several Scouts were beaten and arrested.
 Nevertheless, Scouting and Plast persisted.

 Since the end of Soviet communism and the birth of an independent Ukraine in 1991, Ukrainian Plast Scouting has been growing rapidly in every corner of the country.
 This included units in Kyiv, Lutsk and Donetsk.
 The most active region, however, was in Lviv, where on 22 February 1990, the town council enacted the Statut Plastovoho Tovarystva.

 Plast-in-Exile supported the restart of Plast in Ukraine.

 At the beginning of 1995, there were 85 local groups and councils, with over 3,500 Scouts.

 In August 1997, Plast Ukrainian Scouting celebrated the 85th anniversary since the first Scouting units appeared in Ukraine in 1911, with a Plast Jamboree at the renamed Sokil Plast Museum-Camp, attended by 700 Scouts from 34 units throughout Ukraine.
-Highlights of this Jamboree included the inauguration the third Nachalniy Plastun (Chief Scout) in Plast's history, and the first ever inaugurated in Ukraine, Dr. Lubomyr Romankiw on 10 August 1997; the opening of the Museum at this historic campsite, donated by Metropolitan Andrey Sheptytsky, which had been used by Plast from 1924 to 1944; and the attendance of several Scouts from the First Era of Ukrainian Scouting, including the 93-year-old composer Mykola Kolessa.
+Highlights of this Jamboree included the inauguration the third Nachalniy Plastun (Chief Scout) in Plast's history, and the first ever inaugurated in Ukraine, Lubomyr Romankiw on 10 August 1997; the opening of the Museum at this historic campsite, donated by Metropolitan Andrey Sheptytsky, which had been used by Plast from 1924 to 1944; and the attendance of several Scouts from the First Era of Ukrainian Scouting, including the 93-year-old composer Mykola Kolessa.

 In addition, other Scouting groups have been spontaneously appearing, mostly in the eastern and southern parts of Ukraine.
 Most of them participated, together with Plast, in the Ukrainian delegation to the 18th World Scout Jamboree in the Netherlands in 1995, as well as the First All-Ukrainian Scout Jamboree in Nevytske, and the Second Slavic Jamboree in Prague, Czech Republic.

 33 Ukrainian Scouts were invited to take part in the 19th World Scout Jamboree in 1999.

 Plast Publishing largely moved back to Ukraine, with financial and editorial support from international units, and publishes a magazine for both younger Scouts, Hotuys (Be Prepared), and for older Scouts Yunak.
 As with all Plast publications, these monthly publications are written in Ukrainian.
 They are also distributed internationally.

-Seventh Era: Plast in XXI century

-As of 2006, Plast has over 10,000 members in Ukraine, and an additional 3,000 members in other countries.
+As of 2006, Plast had over 10,000 members in Ukraine, and an additional 3,000 members in other countries.

 The 95th anniversary jubilee (ЮМПЗ, YUMPZ) occurred in August 2007, with a Zustrich at the Plastova Sich campsite in Grafton, Ontario, Canada.
 Over 1200 yunaky attended the camp, from 4 to 19 August.
 Tabir Pryhylnyky was at Camp Baturyn, just outside Montreal, Quebec.
 Tabir Uchasnyky was held in Algonquin Provincial Park, in central Ontario.
 Tabir Rosviduvachi was held in Samuel de Champlain Park, also in Ontario.
 Tabir Skobiv and Virlits was in Killarney Park, on Lake Huron, in western Ontario.